 The final reporting stage is designed to maintain that position, meaning that the IT team must be able to monitor overall cloud service use and data access within the organisation to ensure that no new or unknown cloud services are being provisioned by employees in an unauthorised manner.

 Equally, reporting functions can provide incident management information and tools across the lifecycle of suspected and real violations.
 What data has been accessed?
 By whom?
 Where was the data downloaded?
 With whom was it shared?
 By combining detailed Advanced Analytics with application visibility organisations will be able to understand precise behaviour and uncover exposure.

 All of this is vital information in the event of suspicious or unauthorised activity being identified.
 It ensures that the appropriate permissions can be either provided or blocked, and data protected at source.
-In this way, reporting tools can help to identify risk and ultimately prevent breaches, as well as assisting with any eventual cleanup.
+In this way, reporting tools can help to identify risk and ultimately prevent breaches, as well as assisting with any eventual clean-up.

 Organisations also need to put in place continuous monitoring capabilities with an associated risk dashboard.
 This dashboard means that all new cloud services are investigated, reported and vetted pre-use, ensuring that they don’t affect the organisation’s GDPR compliance stance.